FREQUENTLY ASKED QUESTIONS (FAQs)

 Will branded pork products be covered?

-It is open to all manufacturers of branded pork products and it is hoped that many will support the Code of Practice.
+It is open to all manufacturers of branded pork products and many support the Code of Practice.

 Does this code apply to all products containing pork?

-At the start the Code covers pork, bacon, gammon, ham, sausages and pork pies which is the vast majority of the pork market.
-Once the Code is established we will look to extend it to other products where pork is a significant ingredient.
+The Code covers pork, bacon, gammon, ham, sausages and pork pies which is the vast majority of the pork market.

 Can suppliers support the Code?